-Canisius College, a Catholic and Jesuit university, offers outstanding professional programs distinguished by transformative learning experiences that engage students in the classroom and beyond.
-We foster in our students a commitment to excellence, service, and leadership in a global society.
+Canisius College, a Jesuit Catholic college, offers outstanding professional programs distinguished by transformative learning experiences that engage students in the classroom and beyond.
+We foster a commitment to excellence, service, and leadership in a global society in our students.

 Founded: In 1870 by German Jesuits

 Campus:72 acres, with most buildings connected by tunnels or walkways

 Academics:More than 1,000 courses in 100+ majors, minors, and special programs

 Financial Aid:94% of Canisius students qualify for generous financial aid/merit packages.